 The essence of an icon

-Basically, app or desktop icon is an image which having a kind of symbolic and metaphoric potential becomes the element of navigation in the process of interaction.
-In deeper explanation, icon is the visual symbol representing some action, thing, person, real or virtual.
+Basically, an app or desktop icon is an image that having a kind of symbolic and metaphoric potential becomes the element of navigation in the process of interaction.
+In deeper explanation, an icon is a visual symbol representing some action, thing, person, real or virtual.